AI Search Will Create a New Class of Digital Monopolies

 How AI Models Pick Winners and Losers

-Understanding why AI search creates monopolies requires understanding how large language models select sources.
+Monopoly conditions were already forming before AI answers entered the picture.
+Only 360 out of every 1,000 US Google searches result in a visit to the open web, and 58.5% end without any click at all, per SparkToro's 2024 clickstream analysis.
+AI-generated answers concentrate that remaining attention even further.
+Understanding why requires understanding how large language models select sources.
 These models do not evaluate content the way humans do.
 They rely on entity authority -- the cumulative signal strength of a brand across training data, knowledge graphs, and retrieval systems.
-This is the AEO power law in action, and it creates a winner-take-most dynamic.
+This is The AEO Power Law: Why Digital Strategy Force is Re-Engineering the Knowledge Graph in action, and it creates a winner-take-most dynamic.

 When a model encounters a query about a specific topic, it gravitates toward entities with the strongest associations in its training data.
 If your brand has been consistently cited as an authority on a topic across multiple high-quality sources, the model will prefer you.
 If your brand is weakly represented or inconsistently described, the model will select someone else -- even if your actual content is superior.